shaardie/blog/content/infset.md

 objects like I had in [Python](https://docs.python.org/3/tutorial/datastructures.html#sets).
 After some very very short investigation I found an article about [go maps in action][gomapsinaction] which was describing how to build such sets very simple by using maps.

-Inspired by that, I was thinking about the concept of sets in programming languages and realized that all the sets were defined explicit by their elements.
-This is in general a good idea, since it makes such sets very fast and leads to a very easy structure definition.
+Inspired by that, I was thinking about the concept of sets in programming languages and realized that all the sets were defined explicitly by their elements.
+This is, in general, a good idea, since it makes such sets very fast and leads to a very easy structure definition.

 But I wanted to have an implementation of sets which was more like humans